-A bowlful of al dente cooked pasta topped with my chunky spicy chorizo ragu sauce, a savory spaghetti sauce with a smoky twist!
+A bowlful of al dente cooked pasta topped off with my chunky spicy chorizo ragu sauce.
+Try out this savory spaghetti sauce with a smoky twist!
+You will love it.

 Let me present to you: recipe number 900 here on my food blog!